drinkjava2/jSqlBox/README.md

 #(jSQLBox project is in pending, currently only have concept design)

 Other persistence tools' problem:
-Hibernate: it's ORM tool, too complicated, the configurations of entity beans are fixed, fields definations, "One to Many", "Many to One" relationships are fixed, hard to create/modify configuations at runtime.
+Hibernate: It's ORM tool, too complicated, the XML or Annotation configurations are fixed, fields definations, "One to Many", "Many to One" relationships are fixed, hard to create/modify configuations at runtime.
-Other tools:Have no a balance between powerfulness and simpliness.
+Other tools: Have no a balance between powerfulness and simpliness.

 Feature of jSQLBox:
-1) Simple, very few source code, No XML, Easy to learn and use.
+1) Simple, very few source code, No XML, easy to learn and use.
 2) The Java-Based Bean configuration can be created/modified dynamically at runtime(similar like jBeanBox project).
-3) The Java-Based Bean configuration can be created by source code generation tool because it's a simple map of DB structure;
+3) The configuration and Bean classes can be created by source code generation tool because it's a simple map of database tables, it's a database driven tool，design database first, then config it 2nd.
-4) jSQLBox is based on Active Record design, but support transparent persistence by register beans in cache.
+4) jSQLBox is based on Active Record mode.
-5) There is no "many to one", "One to Many", "Cascade update" concept in jSQLBox.
+5) There is no "many to one", "One to Many", "Cascade update" concept in jSQLBox, need load and maintence beans by hand.
-6) jSQLBox support transparent persistence based on a bean cache.
+6) jSQLBox support transparent persistence based on a transaction scope bean cache (supported by AOP tool like jBeanBox)
-7) jSQLBox offers basic CURD methods, but still encourage mixed use with raw SQL, it's SQL safe to mixed use CRUD mehtod and cache.
+7) jSQLBox offers basic CURD methods, but encourage mixed use with raw SQL, it's safe to mix use CRUD methods and sql, jSQLBox do not re-invent SQL language, only do a simple pack of SQL to let it can work with bean cache.
-8) Current version jSQLBox only support MySQL, in future version will support more databases depends how many develpers involved.
+8) Current version jSQLBox only support MySQL, in future version will support most databases(depends on how many contrubutors.)
-8) To make it simple (The more time you learn = the harder to maintenance), jSQLBox only focus on basic CRUD method + SQL + transparent persistence, do not offer complicated functions.
+9) To make it simple (The more time you learn = the harder to maintenance), jSQLBox project only focus on basic CRUD method + SQL + transparent persistence, do not offer complex functions like paginnation, lazy load.

 How to use jSQLBox?
 //to add